ibm-cloud-docs/billing-usage/billing-faq.md

 Yes, you must spend a minimum of $100.00 USD each month.

-### What am I charged if I go over the total amount of my spending commitment?
+### What am I charged if I go over the total amount of my subscription?
 {: #subs-overage}

 You're charged the non-discounted rate for any usage that exceeds your total subscription amount.